Laurinda Hope Spear

 Laurinda Hope Spear, FAIA, ASLA, LEED AP (born 1950) is an American architect and landscape architect based in Miami, Florida.
 She is one of the founders of Arquitectonica, the international architecture, planning, and interior design firm, which formed in 1977.
 In 2005, in order to further explore sustainable design principles, she co-founded ArquitectonicaGEO (ArqGEO), a landscape architecture, master planning and urban design firm.

 Early life

-Spear was born in 1950 and has lived in Miami throughout her life.
-She is the eldest of three children.
-Her father, Harold Spear was a surgeon.
-In 1968 she graduated from Everglades School and in 1972 received her Bachelor of Fine Arts from Brown University, where she later served as a trustee for six years.
+Spear was born in 1950.
+In 1968 she graduated from Everglades School and in 1972 received her Bachelor of Fine Arts from Brown University, where she was later a trustee for six years.
 She received her Master of Architecture from Columbia University in 1975 and a Master of Landscape Architecture from Florida International University in 2006.
 Spear was awarded the Rome Prize in Architecture in 1978.
 In 1992, she was made a Fellow of the American Institute of Architects.
 In 1999, she was inducted into the Interior Design Magazine Hall of Fame.
-After years of practicing architecture she returned to school to pursue a Master of Landscape Architecture at Florida International University, which she completed in 2006.